About Mindful Grief Coach, Karen Gurian, MD, ACC

-My path to becoming a grief coach started early in life and included many stops along the way.
+My path to becoming a grief coach started early in life and has included many points of learning along the way.

 I became a motherless daughter at the age of 10.